 Epoxy’s Enemies: What to Avoid

 Lastly, don’t use steel wool on your epoxy.
-Using it to quickly scrub out a stain might be tempting, but the abrasive power is too much for an epoxy floor.
+Using it to quickly scrub out a stain might be tempting, but the abrasive power can damage the integrity of the floor.

 Contact Epoxy Floors by Welch, LLC to Install a Hassle-Free Floor Coating